Brown Sugar Garlic Pork Chops

 - Preheat oven to 400 degrees.
 Season pork chops with salt and pepper.

-- Heat vegetable oil in a oven safe skillet (I use cast iron) on medium high heat.
+- Heat vegetable oil in a oven-safe skillet (I use ) on medium-high heat.
 Sear the pork chops for 3 minutes on each side.
-Remove and set aside
+Remove to a plate and set aside.

 - In the same skillet reduce heat to low and add butter, garlic, brown sugar, red pepper, and whisk until combined, simmer 2-3 minutes.
 Add pork chops back into the pan and coat with sauce.

 - Remove pork chops and let rest 5 minutes.
-Garnish with fresh chopped parsley and serve!
+Add salt and pepper to taste and garnish with fresh chopped parsley and serve!

 Yay Heidi, so happy you loved them 🙂